Using these Procedures

 1. About this Manual

 This manual provides Child Protection Procedures compliant with the current version of Working Together to Safeguard Children.
-The content has been written in a style intended to be accessible to a wide range of users from all of the agencies that make up the London Safeguarding Children Partnership, the voluntary sector and members of the public.
+The content has been written in a style intended to be accessible to a wide range of users, including those from all the agencies that comprise the London Safeguarding Children Partnership, the voluntary sector, and members of the public.

 The manual has been organised with the Core Procedures in the most prominent place.
 These chapters explain the actions that must be taken when there are concerns about the welfare of a child.

-The Safeguarding Practice Guidance section provides more detailed information about identifying risks and responding to children abused in specific circumstances.
+The Safeguarding Practice Guidance section provides more detailed information on identifying risks and responding to children who have been abused in specific circumstances.
 All chapters contain links to additional information and statutory guidance where appropriate.

 2. Amendments & Archives

-This manual will be updated twice annually in September and March, and a summary of the changes can be accessed via the 'Amendments' button on the Home page.
-You will also find the detail of the next planned manual update in this section.
+This manual will be updated twice annually, in September and March.
+A summary of the changes can be accessed via the 'Amendments' button on the Home page.
+You will also find the details of the next planned manual update in this section.

 3. Glossary and National Contacts

-The manual is accessed by readers who may find terms that they are not familiar with.
+The manual is accessed by readers who may encounter unfamiliar terms.
 Therefore, a glossary of definitions is available under the resource tab.

-There is also a National Contacts resource populated with details of key national agencies and organisations likely to be relevant to procedures user.
+There is also a National Contacts resource populated with details of key national agencies and organisations likely to be relevant to procedure users.

 4. Regulatory Compliance

-Every effort has been taken to ensure regulatory compliance.
+Every effort has been made to ensure regulatory compliance.
 If you discover any errors or omissions, please alert your safeguarding partnership representative or your manager.

 5. Register for Updates

-We recommend that you register with us to automatically receive notification when this manual is updated, and to receive a monthly newsletter containing articles which may be of interest.
-Click here to Register for Updates to complete and send your details to us.
+We recommend that you register with us to receive automatic updates on this manual and a monthly newsletter containing articles of interest.
+Click here to Register for Updates and complete the form to send your details to us.

-We will manage your data respectfully and in accordance with your preferences and we will never share your data with other organisations for marketing or other purposes.
+We will manage your data respectfully and in accordance with your preferences.
+We will never share your data with other organisations for marketing or other purposes.

-The content of this website can be accessed, printed and downloaded in an unaltered form, on a temporary basis, for personal study or reference purposes.
+The content of this website can be accessed, printed and downloaded in an unaltered form, temporarily, for personal study or reference purposes.
 Content printed or downloaded may not be sold, licensed, transferred, copied or reproduced in whole or in part in any manner or in or on any media to any person without the prior written consent of tri.x and London Safeguarding Children Partnership.

 7. Accessibility

 This website aims to achieve Double-A conformance to the Web Content Accessibility Guidelines in accordance with government guidelines.
-In order to change font size or manual colour use the highlighted 'Accessibility' button at the top right hand corner of any page.
+To change font size or manually select a colour, use the highlighted 'Accessibility' button located at the top right-hand corner of any page.

 8. Printing and Retaining Copies

-The Manual is intended to be viewed on line to ensure only the most up-to-date version of procedures are being used.
+The Manual is intended to be viewed online to ensure that only the most up-to-date version of procedures is being used.
 We recognise that at times it will be helpful to print off copies of certain sections of the procedures or practice guidance.
-However, we advise that any hard copies are not kept for reference and users develop the habit of consulting the online version.
+However, we advise that any hard copies not be kept for reference, and users develop the habit of consulting the online version.

 9. Browser Recommendations